 If the sediment was present when the tank was drained, flush the tank by opening the cold water supply valve and letting the water run until no more sediment drains from the tank.
-Close the drain valve when you are done.

 NOTICE: Do not turn power back on until the tank is completely full of water.
-For complete instructions on filling the tank, follow Step 8 in the Installation section.
+For complete instructions on filling the tank, follow Step 7 in the Installation section.

-Refill the tank by opening the cold water supply valve.
-Make sure a hot water faucet is open and the drain valve is closed.
+Refill the tank by opening the cold 8 water supply valve.
+Make sure a hot water faucet is open.
 Allow the hot water to run full for at least three minutes to make sure the tank has all the air removed and is completely full of water.
-Failure to perform this step can cause the upper heating element to burn out.
+Failure to perform this step can cause the heating element to burn out.
 Once you are certain the tank is completely full of water, close the hot water faucet.